open3e/open3e/README.md

 Since V0.4.0 `-cnfg devices.json` is default and does not need to get specified.

+Since V0.5.0 all data point definitions are checked for correct length values.
+If you get an assert error please check you customer specific data point definitions!

 <br>

 **IMPORTANT: When addressing sub-items of data points, ALWAYS use `ecu.did.sub` format (including ecu!)**